-2019 saw fewer natural catastrophes and also a decrease in large risk losses compared to 2018.
+2020 has been a very challenging year due to the impact of the ongoing Covid-19 global pandemic.
+2020 saw fewer natural catastrophes and also a decrease in large risk losses compared to 2019.
 The in-force reinsurance programmes have responded as expected, with recoveries on proportional and non-proportional covers.
-As a result, the net technical ratio decreased to 62.4% (84.8% as at December 31, 2018).
+As a result, the net technical ratio increased to 70% (62.4% as at December 31, 2020).